I Dream of Jonathan. There. I Said It.

 As noted, UConn makes its own stuff.
 The average milk pick up is 200 gallons.
 They use the Kellogg Dairy Center milk to manufacture all of our ice cream, cheese, and yogurt.
 On any given day, the KDC milks an average of 90-100 dairy cows, three times a day per cow!
 The Dairy Bar uses a fraction of the milk that the UConn cows produce, and the rest is picked up by a milk tanker truck from a farmer owned cooperative and taken to a dairy plant in West Springfield, MA.

-I went with their best offering: A cone of Jonathan’s Supreme (Vanilla ice cream, PB swirl, & Chocolate covered Peanuts).
+On the first visit with my family, I went with their best offering: A cone of Jonathan’s Supreme (Vanilla ice cream, PB swirl, & Chocolate covered Peanuts).
 Man, this stuff is good.
 Really, really good… Hoang got pistachio for some reason and Damian enjoyed the Strawberry Cheesecake.
 Both of those were stand out stuff, but Jonathan’s Supreme is where it’s at for me.
 (Jonathan is the name of UConn’s husky mascot.)

 Since Damian is too young for a tour of the creamery, we were content with viewing the operation through the large viewing window.
 UConn has a bunch of museums to visit, so the Dairy Bar is the perfect “carrot at the end of the stick” for kids.
 It is open year round – in fact, I was there once again in July with Damian for a CTMQ Visit to the Animal Barns and it was PACKED at 2 PM on a weekday.
 No students, just people like me willing to drive a ways for some of the best ice cream in the state.